tu2-atmanand/task-board-docs/docs/5_How_To/6_HowToUseBoardSettings.md

 Learn more about all the UI elements of this modal from here : [Board config modal](/docs/7_Components/8_Board_Config_Modal.md).

-{: .new-title }
-> Save Button
->
-> Remember to press on the `Save` button after you have changed any value for the Board settings.

 ## Basic Settings

 ### Board name